Q. Which method shall be applied to calculate the Customs value of the imported goods which are for sale through the e-commerce website?

 For additional information, please refer to the following resources:

-Our ACP Service: The Best Solution for the Japan Importer of Record (IOR)
+Our ACP Service: The Best Solution for the Japan Importer of Record (IOR) and Exporter of Record (EOR)

-• Consultation with the Japan Customs Office for successful ACP registration.
+• Consultation with Japan Customs to support successful ACP registration.

-• Support of calculation of Customs Value (Customs Valuation Formula), in accordance with appropriate compliance under the Japan Tariff Customs Law.
+• Support in the calculation of customs value, in accordance with the Japan Customs Tariff Act.

 **Both import and export activities can benefit from the use of an ACP (Attorney for Customs Procedures).
 This support is applicable in scenarios where a non-resident acts as the Importer of Record (IOR) for imports and as the Exporter of Record (EOR) for exports.